Salt Water Salt Water — Do You Have to Cover a Salt Water Pool? Requirements Guide

 Equipment Protection

-Salt water generators are expensive investments, typically costing $1,200-$2,500 to replace.
+Salt water generators are a significant investment - a replacement salt cell typically runs about $600-1,100, while replacing a whole system (control board plus cell) can reach $1,200-$2,000.
 The salt cell, which converts salt to chlorine, contains durable titanium-coated plates that can be damaged by freezing temperatures.
 Failure to protect this equipment can result in costly repairs that far exceed the price of a quality pool cover.

 Chemical Conservation

-Salt water pools typically require cyanuric acid levels of 30-50 ppm, similar to traditional pools to protect the generated chlorine from UV degradation.
-Without a cover, you'll lose stabilizer through splash-out and dilution, requiring frequent additions of cyanuric acid at approximately $15-20 per pound.
+Outdoor salt water pools typically run higher cyanuric acid than traditional pools - commonly around 70-80 ppm - because the steady, lower-level chlorine a salt cell produces needs more CYA protection from UV degradation.
+Without a cover, you'll lose stabilizer through splash-out and dilution, requiring frequent additions of cyanuric acid at approximately $3-8 per pound.

 Reduced Maintenance Workload

-Covered salt water pools require 60-80% less chemical adjustments during the off-season.
+Covered salt water pools generally need noticeably fewer chemical adjustments during the off-season, since the cover cuts evaporation and UV chlorine loss.
 The cover prevents debris accumulation, reduces evaporation, and maintains more stable water chemistry, making spring startup significantly easier.

 Cover Type Recommendations for Salt Water Pools